codemagic-ci-cd/cli-tools/docs/app-store-connect/builds/submit-to-app-store.md

 Version of the build published to App Store that identifies an iteration of the bundle.
 The string can only contain one to three groups of numeric characters (0-9) separated by period in the format [Major].[Minor].[Patch].
 For example `3.2.46`
+##### `--description, -d=DESCRIPTION`

+A description of your app, detailing features and functionality.
+##### `--keywords, -k=KEYWORDS`

+Include one or more keywords that describe your app.
+Keywords make App Store search results more accurate.
+Separate keywords with an English comma, Chinese comma, or a mix of both.
 ##### `--locale, -l=da | de-DE | el | en-AU | en-CA | en-GB | en-US | es-ES | es-MX | fi | fr-CA | fr-FR | id | it | ja | ko | ms | nl-NL | no | pt-BR | pt-PT | ru | sv | th | tr | vi | zh-Hans | zh-Hant`

 The locale code name for App Store metadata in different languages.
 In case not provided, application's primary locale is used instead.
 Learn more from https://developer.apple.com/documentation/appstoreconnectapi/betabuildlocalizationcreaterequest/data/attributes
+##### `--marketing-url=MARKETING_URL`

+A URL with marketing information about your app.
+This URL will be visible on the App Store.
+##### `--promotional-text=PROMOTIONAL_TEXT`

+Promotional text lets you inform your App Store visitors of any current app features without requiring an updated submission.
+This text will appear above your description on the App Store for customers with devices running iOS 11 or later, and macOS 10.13 or later.
+##### `--support-url=SUPPORT_URL`

+A URL with support information for your app.
+This URL will be visible on the App Store.
+##### `--whats-new, -n=WHATS_NEW`

+Describe what's new in this version of your app, such as new features, improvements, and bug fixes.
+If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_WHATS_NEW`.
+Alternatively to entering `WHATS_NEW` in plaintext, it may also be specified using the `@env:` prefix followed by an environment variable name, or the `@file:` prefix followed by a path to the file containing the value.
+Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from the file at `<file_path>`.
 ##### `--app-store-version-localizations, -vl=APP_STORE_VERSION_LOCALIZATION_INFOS`